-The purpose of this ECRAC grant is to enhance the existing arts curriculum in educational facilities throughout Region 7E (Chisago, Isanti, Kanabec, Mille Lacs and Pine Counties in Minnesota.)
+The purpose of this ECRAC grant is to enhance the existing arts curriculum in educational facilities throughout Region 7E, the counties of Chisago, Isanti, Kanabec, Mille Lacs and Pine.
 The standard for the program is artistic excellence.
 This program will supplement the existing school arts curriculum with such programs as artistic residencies, arts related field trips, and special arts events or projects.

 Grants of up to \$3,000 are available.
 No match is required.
-Grants can be used to support all K-12 students and/or student groups such as (but not limited to) drama club, art classes, entire grades, gifted and talented students, or Community Education programming for all ages.
+Grants can be used to support all K-12 students and/or student groups such as (but not limited to) drama club, art classes (see ECRAC definition of art on page 3), entire grades, gifted and talented students, or Community Education programming for all ages.
 Grant projects are required to include a community component such as an open to the public event (art show, performance, demonstration, or discussion).